HL7/davinci-epdx/input/pagecontent/index.md

 **MAY** describes optional behaviors that are free to consider but where there is no recommendation for, or against, adoption.

-#### Must Support
+#### MustSupport

 For profiles defined in other IGs, the meaning of Must Support is established in the defining IG.
 Note that the Must Support requirements for this IG are modeled after the US Core Implementation Guide.
-For further information see the [Must Support](introduction.html#must-support) section in the Introduction page.
+For further information see the [Must Support](introduction.html#mustsupport) section in the Introduction page.

 #### Security and Privacy